Uniform models and short curves for random 3-manifolds: Introduction

 \begin{thm*} There is a Ricci flow free hyperbolization for random 3-manifolds. \end{thm*}

 By Ricci flow free hyperbolization we mean that we construct the hyperbolic metric only using tools from the deformation theory of Kleinian groups.
-Specifically, we use the model manifold technology by Minsky \cite{M10} and Brock, Canary and Minsky \cite{BrockCanaryMinsky:ELC2}, as well as the effective version of Thurston's Hyperbolic Dehn Surgery by Hodgson and Kerckhoff \cite{HK:universal} and Brock and Bromberg's Drilling Theorem \cite{BB04}.
+More specifically, the main tools we use are the model manifold technology by Minsky~\cite{M10} and Brock, Canary and Minsky~\cite{BrockCanaryMinsky:ELC2}, as well as the effective version of Thurston's Hyperbolic Dehn Surgery by Hodgson and Kerckhoff~\cite{HK:universal}.

-We remark that, even though we do not rely on Perelman's solution of the geometrization conjecture, we do use the main result from Maher \cite{Maher:Heegaard}, namely, the fact that the {\em Hempel distance} of the Heegaard splittings (see Hempel \cite{Hempel:Heegaard}) grows coarsely linearly along the random walk.

 We develop two different approaches to Theorem~\ref{main2}, both bringing new and more refined information than the mere existence of a hyperbolic metric.